themirrazz/grapefruit/README.md

 AJ Classic has official Windows/Mac clients, so we didn't think it was worth it to make a wrapper.

 ### Wait, is it true this is coming to phones?
 Yes, we've actually been figuring out how to get it to run on both iOS and Android via Termux and UTM SE, respectively.
-It also works on mobile Linux distros - like Ubuntu Touch.
+It also works on Linux phones and tablets - like Ubuntu Touch and Plasma Mobile.

 ### And TVs?
 That one's a joke, right?
 Nope!
 Both Samsung and LG TVs run Linux *and* have glibc.
 And with Electron's `BrowserView`, we don't even need X11 anymore - we can just push each frame to Tizen's native rendering API.